 - add the eggplant, skin down first so that part touches the oil

-- a quick toss to evenly coat the eggplant, the continue to add the rest of the ingredients
+- a quick toss to evenly coat the eggplant, then continue to add the rest of the ingredients

 - add water with cornstarch and let it simmer (I used more water for this method as the eggplant wasn’t pre-cooked)

-These are some of the methods I have tried and I hope it will help you in making your Japanese eggplant dishes.
+These are some of the methods I have tried and I hope they will help you in making your eggplant dishes.

 This Spicy Garlic Eggplant is